A cool boat pops up for sale in San Diego

 However, when he rolled over that morning and said, "We should name

-the boat 'Groovy'," we both knew our new boat had a name.
+the boat 'Groovy'," we both knew we would be owners of a new boat.

 New Year's Eve found us flying out of St. Vincent, staring down at the